 About the tagmaker.

-I'm a 25 year old dog training addict and Applied Behavior Analysis student at the University of North Texas.
-I split my time between Dallas and Houston, moving my workshop and my pack of dogs back and forth.
+My name is Devi and I live outside of Boulder, CO.
+Before moving to CO, I graduated from the University of North Texas with an Applied Behavior Analysis major.
 I've also been a dog agility competitor at the national level, traveling for shows, always driving all over the country to sit in a dusty horse barn or indoor soccer facility for a weekend and make it back in time for class on Mondays.
-I share my life with two border collies, Fever and Bang, and two pyrenean shepherds, Orca and Folly.
+I share my life with two border collies, Fever and Bang, and two pyrenean shepherds, Orca and Wallaby.
 Fever's a stunning loudmouth redhead, totally chill outside the agility ring and psychotic the moment we walk in.
 We call her a space coyote because she's what a coyote would look like if coyotes were from space.
 It makes tons of sense, really.
 Bang's a curly tailed merley sporter collie, an incredible athlete and a true teammate in agility, mostly sugar sweet with a bit of an anger problem to make things interesting.
-Orca's a darling 18lbs of frantic energy, exceptionally clever and unbelievably devoted.
-Once she's your friend she's your friend for life and most everyone falls in love with her instantly.Folly's a little pipsqueak face rase puppy from Tottakai kennel in Finland, and she looks more like a tiny Tervuren than a Pyrenean Shepherd.
+Orca's a darling 20lbs of frantic energy, exceptionally clever and unbelievably devoted.
+Once she's your friend she's your friend for life and most everyone falls in love with her instantly.
+Wee Wallaby is a smooth face pyrshep from Tottakai kennel in Finland.
+She looks like someone gave a Tervuren a bad haircut and hit it with a shrink ray.
 She's bold and funny and loves to run fast and snap her teeth.
-Mad Dog Metal is my vision for providing awesome custom products for people as dog crazy as me and for companions as special as mine.